DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Introduction

-In response, we first harvest a distantly supervised training dataset for the novel ML task.
-We match a manually-curated KB of materials and compositions with tables in the relevant papers, to automatically provide distantly-supervised labels for extraction (hand-annotated for dev/test sets).
-This results in a dataset of 5,883 tables, of which 2,355 express compositions, with 16,729 materials, and a total of 58,481 (material ID, constituent, composition percentage, unit) tuples.
-Existing table processing literature is not well-suited for our task, because it generally assumes prior knowledge of table structure and format, understanding which, as described above, is a key challenge for our task.
-In response, our baseline system \sys\ uses a pipeline of a domain-specific language model \cite{gupta_matscibert_2022}, and two graph neural networks (GNNs), along with several hand-coded features and constraints.
-We evaluate our system on accuracy metrics for various subtasks, including ID prediction, tuple-level prediction, material-level complete prediction.
-We find that \sys\ with constraints and features obtains upto 14 point increase in various accuracy numbers, compared to a model that uses vanilla GNNs.
-Our GNN-based architecture outperforms a recent table processor, which linearizes the table for prediction by a language model \cite{herzig-etal-2020-tapas}, by a wide margin.
-Subsequent analysis reveals common sources of \sys\ errors, which will inform future research.
+Here, we harvest a distantly supervised training dataset of 4,408 tables and 38,799 composition-constituent tuples by aligning a MatSci database with tables in papers.
+We also label 1,475 tables manually for dev and test sets.
+We build a baseline system \sys, which uses a pipeline of a domain-specific language model \cite{gupta_matscibert_2022}, and two graph neural networks (GNNs), along with several hand-coded features and constraints.
+We evaluate our system on accuracy metrics for various subtasks, including material ID prediction, tuple-level predictions, and material-level complete predictions.
+We find that \sys's GNN architecture obtains a 7-15 points increase in accuracy numbers, compared to table processors \cite{herzig-etal-2020-tapas, yin-etal-2020-tabert}, which linearize the table for IE. Subsequent analysis reveals common sources of \sys\ errors, which will inform future research.
+We release all our data and code\footnote{\url{https://github.com/M3RG-IITD/DiSCoMaT}} for further research on this challenging task.